This page is a work in progress. Please check back for updates as the situation changes. Last revised on May 7, 2020.

 One of the aspects of travel we value greatly is that of gaining perspective by seeing things from different points of view.
 Perspective is easy to lose under the glare of the 24/7 news cycle.
 Making plans during uncertain times with a whirlwind of anxiety-inducing headlines is challenging, at best.

 Our goal at WAI is to find the balance between remaining flexible in order to operate adventures as scheduled and offering maximum control to travelers.
 The Coronavirus situation has upset all of that.
 Finding a balanced perspective that addresses traveler expectations and honors our commitments to our suppliers has become one of the unique challenges of COVID-19.
-As a small, family-owned travel business with limited ability to refund payments to travelers that we are not getting back from our suppliers.
+As a small, family-owned travel business, we have limited ability to refund payments to travelers that we are not getting back from our suppliers.
 These realities may affect the ability of WAI to provide full refunds if a departure is cancelled due to circumstances beyond our control.
 More details are provided below.

-We still believe in the incomparable value of travel, when and where it’s safe to do so.
-Below we’ve laid out our best attempt to date to find a balanced perspective and present you with our model of decision-making.
-The situation is extremely fluid, and we are evaluating conditions on a daily basis.
-We recognize, however, that the decision about travel is ultimately yours and highly personal, based upon your own research and understanding of what is best for you.
+We believe in the incomparable value of travel, when and where it’s safe to do so.
+Below we’ve laid out our best attempt to find a balanced perspective and present you with our model of decision-making.
+This situation is extremely fluid, and we evaluate conditions on a daily basis.
+Ultimately, however, the decision about whether to travel or not is yours and highly personal, based upon your own research and understanding of what is best for you.